Independent cosmology · reproducible calculator · explicit claim labels

 Bridge architecture

-Two channels organize every crossing
+Three languages organize every crossing

-Static Geometric Baseline
+Static Geometric Language

 Always on.
 The boundary's quantum gauge algebra permanently imprints on the bulk's classical geometry.